tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 **What can we expect?** Heroes you usually don't see being played in roles you usually wouldn't expect losing to teams Secret usually should beat.

-**How to sound smart talking about Secret** "Oh, I wonder if this is a Yapzor \*insert any hero here\*.
-You haven't seen them run it?
-It's really strong."
+**How to sound smart talking about Secret** During the second pick phase of any draft just casually mumble, "This *could* be an Ace Meepo game," to no one in particular.

+On panels, this is known as the <abbr title="ilu Will <3"><i>Blitz-Storm Corollary</i></abbr>.

-**What would success look like?** Despite always being *pretty good*, Team Secret's highest placing at any International since the organization's inception was 7/8<sup>th</sup> at TI5.
+**What would success look like?** Despite always being pretty good, Team Secret's highest placing at any International since the organization's inception was 7/8<sup>th</sup> at TI5.
 So ideally better than that.

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="/blog/img/ti8teams/mineskibanner.png" alt="Banner"></p>